 What you should be told if you have been refused credit or a loan

-If you’re turned down for a loan or credit card, the credit card or loan company should tell you whether you were turned down as a result of a search on your credit file.
-If so, they should tell you this and let you know which credit reference agency they used.
-You can ask why they refused you but they don’t have to give you a detailed reply.
+If you’re turned down for a loan or credit card, as a result of a search on your credit reference file, the credit card or loan company should tell you this and let you know which credit reference agency they used.